vegaprotocol/specs/protocol/0065-floating-point-consensus.md

 ### Update events

-The following quantities should be recalculated each time an update event gets emitted:

-1) risk factors
-2) price monitoring bounds
-3) probabilities of trading
-but as Vega evolves there may be more things.

 Implement the following state variable update events:

-- market enactment
+- market enactment,
-- time-based trigger, governed by network parameter `network.floatingPointUpdates.delay` set by default to `5m` - for each market the clock should start ticking at the end of the opening auction and then reset by any update event,
+- time-based trigger, governed by network parameter `network.floatingPointUpdates.delay` set by default to `5m` - for each market the clock should start ticking at the end of the opening auction and then be reset by any other update event following it
 - opening auction sees uncrossing price for first time,
 - auction (of any type) ending.

+The following quantities should be recalculated by the associated triggers:

+1) risk factors: market enactment
+2) price monitoring bounds: all triggers except market enactment
+3) probabilities of trading: all triggers except market enactment

 ## Current floating-point dependencies